avivi55/wms/README.md

 The WNS (War Nursing System or Winnies Medical System) is a addon with the intent to bring a little bit of realism into garry's mod (especially for roleplay).
 It is meant to replicate a WW2 perspective of nursing and field medical aid.

-I was inspired by Arma III's [ACE3](https://github.com/acemod/ACE3) mod.
+I was inspired by Arma III's [KAT](https://github.com/KAT-Advanced-Medical/KAM) mod.

+> [!NOTE]
+> I would also like to mention that I use the assets from this mod.
+> As they are licensed under GLP v3.0, the images are licensed under the same [license](./IMAGES_LICENSE).
+> I have not modified the images appart from their filenames.

 This mod adds :
 - More realistic hit areas